 Myth 8: Essential oils are in the Bible.

-Essential oils are made through a process which most historians and aromatherapists agree wasn’t refined enough to produce substantial essential oils until the 10th century.
+Essential oils are made through a process that most historians and aromatherapists agree wasn’t refined enough to produce substantial essential oils until the 10th century.
 The Bible was finished hundreds of years prior to that.

 Yes, the Bible speaks of plants and natural materials that are now distilled into essential oils (like myhrr the frankincense resin pictured above).
 It also alludes to vegetable oils that may have been infused with plant material.
 But nowhere does it mention essential oils as we know them today.